-Part 2 of the series of articles on WHAT IS THE PURPOSE OF LOGOS AND WHY THEY MATTER: Here I take a look at how logos create a memorable first impression to your brand.
-Including its logo is the main driver of the potential customers’ first impression of the business.
-Statistics have shown that visitors to most websites spend over 6 seconds taking a look at the logo first before moving on to other content.
+Part 2 of the series of articles on WHAT IS THE PURPOSE OF LOGOS AND WHY THEY MATTER: Here I take a look at how logos create a memorable first impression of your brand.
+Including its logo is the main driver of the potential customer’s first impression of the business.
+Statistics have shown that visitors to most websites spend over 6 seconds looking at the logo first before moving on to other content.
 If it is so important, let’s talk a bit about it.
 Definitely, let’s see what logos create.

 In this series on “What is the Purpose of Logos and Why They Matter”, I have been discussing:

 In the previous article Logos Deliver the Basics, we examined the definition of logos and what they deliver to your customers.
 In a summary, we can say that logos deliver the basics of your company to potential customers with a clear, unique, and individual message of your business mark.
 This mark is what will stand you up amongst thousands of competitors – that means, the comfort, security, and familiarity that your brand offers in the consumer decision process.

 Part 2: LOGOS CREATE A MEMORABLE FIRST IMPRESSION

 They say that the first impression is the last impression.
 Therefore, if you want your logo to be well perceived by your customers, you must become the first critic.
 How do you feel when you look at your logo?
 Probably your customers will feel the same feelings or terribly similar to yours.

 This first impression, therefore, is your objective when you create a logo.
 My suggestion is to stick to the basics when you concept your logo.
 We always must remember that before your customer knows anything about you, they will probably have seen your logo.
 So, is your logo communicating who you actually are?